ozaner/ozanerhansha.github.io-OLD/_drafts/2018-01-09-properties-of-logic-operators.md

 ---
 layout: post
-title: Algebraic Properties of Logic Gates
+title: Algebraic Properties of Logic Operators
-tags: math abstract-algebra
+tags: math abstract-algebra computer-science
 ---
 ### Background
 In this post I will attempt to detail the algebraic properties of the 5 most common logic gates.